2019 Men's T20 World Cup Qualifier

-The 2019 ICC Men's T20 World Cup Qualifier was a cricket tournament held during October and November 2019 in the United Arab Emirates to determine which teams would qualify for the 2021 ICC Men's T20 World Cup tournament.
+The 2019 ICC Men's T20 World Cup Qualifier was a cricket tournament held during October and November 2019 in the United Arab Emirates to determine the teams that would qualify for the 2021 ICC Men's T20 World Cup tournament.
 The six teams finishing highest in the qualifier tournament joined Sri Lanka and Bangladesh in the first group stage of the 2020 ICC Men's T20 World Cup.
 The tournament formed part of the ICC T20 World Cup Qualifier series, with the Netherlands winning the final.

 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 men's matches played between member sides from 1 January 2019 onwards.
 Therefore, all the matches in the Regional Finals and the Qualifier itself, were played as full Twenty20 Internationals (T20Is).
-In July 2019, the ICC suspended Zimbabwe Cricket, with the team barred from taking part in ICC events, which put their participation in the tournament in doubt.
-The following month, with Zimbabwe banned from taking part in international cricket tournaments, the ICC named Nigeria as their replacement in the tournament.
+In July 2019, the ICC suspended Zimbabwe Cricket, with the team barred from taking part in ICC events, over "government interference".
+The following month, the ICC named Nigeria as Zimbabwe's replacement in the tournament.

 Papua New Guinea were the first team to qualify for the 2020 ICC Men's T20 World Cup from the tournament, after they won Group A, finishing above the Netherlands on net run rate.
 It was the first time that Papua New Guinea had qualified for a World Cup in any format.
 Ireland became the second team to qualify when they won Group B, also on net run rate.
 Both teams also advanced to the playoff section of the qualifier.
 They were joined by the Netherlands, Namibia and Scotland from Group A, and Oman, the United Arab Emirates and Hong Kong from Group B.

 In the first qualifier match in the playoffs, the Netherlands qualified for the T20 World Cup when they beat the United Arab Emirates by eight wickets, after the UAE only scored 80 runs in their innings.
 The second qualifier match saw Namibia advance to their first T20 World Cup after beating Oman by 54 runs.
 Scotland beat tournament hosts the United Arab Emirates in the third qualifier by 90 runs to secure their place in the Men's T20 World Cup.
 The final qualifier match saw Oman become the last team to qualify for the Men's T20 World Cup, after they narrowly beat Hong Kong by 12 runs.

 Scotland beat Oman by five wickets to win the fifth-place playoff match.
 In the first semi-final, the Netherlands beat Ireland by 21 runs to advance to the final.
 They were joined in the final with Papua New Guinea, after they beat Namibia by 18 runs in the second semi-final.
 Ireland beat Namibia by 27 runs to win the third-place playoff.
 The final saw the Netherlands beat Papua New Guinea by seven wickets to win the tournament.
 Namibia's captain, Gerhard Erasmus, was named the player of the tournament.